-Andrew works with corporate and law firm clients on exclusive and non-exclusive searches, including with start-ups and small and mid-sized entities.
+Andrew works with law firm and corporate clients on exclusive and non-exclusive searches, including with start-ups and small and mid-sized entities.
 He has consistently achieved success on challenging, exclusive searches involving limited pools of qualified candidates.
 Andrew helps attorneys considering career transitions by providing them with market information, reviewing résumés, presenting appropriate opportunities, preparing candidates for interviews, and negotiating offers.
 A few examples of successful engagements include placing an in-house attorney in a General Counsel and Vice President position with a manufacturing and retail company, an Assistant U.S. Attorney and a BigLaw litigation associate with a small litigation boutique, a matrimonial partner with a 30-attorney full-service boutique, a law firm associate in an in-house compliance position with a private equity company, a top-three law firm corporate associate with a full-service boutique, a BigLaw litigation associate with another BigLaw international law firm, a BigLaw labor and employment associate with a 100-attorney full-service boutique, a leveraged finance attorney with a start-up corporation, and a Director of Business Strategy with a mid-sized law firm.